Jesse Gabriel

 Jesse Samuel Gabriel (born September 25, 1981) is an American lawyer and politician.
 A member of the Democratic Party, Gabriel represents California's 46th State Assembly district, which includes much of the western San Fernando Valley, in the California State Assembly.

 Gabriel currently serves as Chair of the powerful Assembly Budget Committee as well as Chair of the California Legislative Jewish Caucus.
 During his time in the legislature, he has authored more than 50 new laws and has been recognized as a “California Influencer” by The Sacramento Bee.

 Early life and education

 Gabriel was born in Berkeley, California, and raised in Oak Park, California.
 He is Jewish.

-In 2004, Gabriel graduated summa cum laude from the University of California, Berkeley with a bachelor's degree in political science.
+In 2004, Gabriel graduated from the University of California, Berkeley with a bachelor's degree in political science.
 At Berkeley, he served as student government president in the Associated Students of the University of California during the 2002–03 academic year.
 He earned his Juris Doctor from Harvard Law School, where he graduated with honors and received the Dean's Award for Community Leadership from then Dean and now U.S. Supreme Court Associate Justice Elena Kagan.